What is a Good Blog Structure? (With On-page SEO)

 Best Practices:

 • Use only relevant headings in the TOC.
-If your blog post is long form and has a lot of headings, you can exclude the ones that are less relevant.
+If your blog post is long-form and has a lot of headings, you can exclude the less relevant ones.
 As a general rule of thumb, you should include headings that have your primary/secondary keywords.

-• You can also be creative by trying different styling to create a TOC but it should be clearly visible and ideally stand out from the rest of the section of text.
+• You can also be creative by trying different stylings to create a TOC, but it should be clearly visible and ideally stand out from the rest of the text.

 Content